Darshanzapda/rule-engine-with-ast/README.md

 ```
 docker-compose down
 ```

-- Create a User: Since there is no registration facility in this application, you must manually create a user to log in.
-To do this:
+> **Note:** First, try logging in using the credentials mentioned in the Login section.
+If you encounter an "Invalid credentials" error, follow the steps below to manually create a new user.

 - Open another terminal and run the following command to access the MongoDB shell: